-ROS has excellent step-by-step tutorials in its website.
+ROS has excellent step-by-step tutorials on its website.
 You have to first install it.
 There are different distributions and it might be confusing for the first time to select which one.
 Install the newest LTS distro (currently, the newest is ROS Melodic).
 After installing, learn to create a catkin package and write a simple publisher/subscriber.

 5. ROS for embedded computer vision

 I’ve mainly used ROS for developing vision parts of robots.
-You might think that ROS is heavy for single board computers but I have installed it even on the low-powered Raspberry Pi Zero (single core armv6 running at 1GHz and 512Mb RAM).
+You might think that ROS is heavy for single board computers but I have installed it even on the low-powered Raspberry Pi Zero (single-core armv6 running at 1GHz and 512Mb RAM).
 There are some tips you should consider when using ROS in such resource-constrained systems:

 If you really don’t need graphics, use an OS that has no desktop.
 This reduces boot time and leaves you more space on your SD card for other installations.

-The architecture and OS of some single board computers doesn’t allow to use pre-built ROS binaries.
+The architecture and OS of some single-board computers doesn’t allow to use pre-built ROS binaries.
 You have to build it from source.
 Download the ROS-comm version (the one with no GUI tool).
 Git clone other required packages for vision applications (image_transport and cv_bridge).
 Temporarily increase your swap size (to avoid ‘out of memory’ errors) and start building ROS.

 After building, make a separate catkin workspace to install your new packages.
 Otherwise, each time that you want to build your packages, other basic packages are also checked which takes a long time.

-If you need third-party libraries in your ROS nodes, build them from source with customized flags that describes your hardware (example).
+If you need third-party libraries in your ROS nodes, build them from source with customized flags that describe your hardware (example).
 Then link them to your ROS node with Cmake.
 Using pre-built binaries doesn’t guarantee the full utilization of your resources.